The Car Battery is Dead Inspection

 How this system works:

-- Car Lights Left On: With the advent of smarter automotive technology, this has become rarer, but it still occurs.
-If your car’s lights don’t have an automatic shutoff feature, they’ll stay on unless you physically turn them off.
-If this happens and the engine isn’t running, they’ll pull power straight from the battery, eventually killing it.
+Car Lights Left On: With the advent of more intelligent automotive technology, this has become rarer, but it still occurs.
+If your car has no automatic shutoff feature, its lights will stay on even when parked for long periods of time.
+When this occurs, if the engine isn’t running, they will draw power directly from the battery, which can kill it.

 What to expect: